nasfernane/nasfernane/README.md

 ### Hello 👋

+My name is Nassim Fernane, and I'm currently training to become a web developper at Simplon.

 - 🔭 I’m currently working on: Chill Panda, a web application to handle quotes & bills.
 - 🌱 I’m currently learning: NodeJS & Express trough my traineeship, deployed with the holy help of MongoDB and Mongoose.